WELCOME TO

 About Lake Highlands PID

 The LHPID and the NLHPID are special assessment districts within the Lake Highlands neighborhood created by a dynamic partnership of over 1,500 commercial, condominium, townhome and single-family property owners as well as the City of Dallas for the purpose of providing enhanced services and improving the quality of life in these Districts.
-The LHPID encompasses more than 500 acres along the Skillman Corridor from Abrams on the south to LBJ Expressway on the north.
+The LHPID encompasses 809.48 acres along the Skillman Corridor from Abrams on the south to LBJ Expressway on the north.
 The NLHPID covers approximately 235 acres north of LBJ Expressway up to Forest Lane and east over to Skillman and the DART tracks.